Relevancy and Engagement

 ny.agclassroom.org

-Value-adding on a Christmas Tree Farm
+Value-Adding on a Christmas Tree Farm

 In this activity, students will learn how to add value to Christmas trees by making scented pillows from balsam fir needles which can be used for gifts or potentially as a fundraiser for your classroom.
 Older students can also calculate the potential income from selling their value-added projects.